Lucianod28/Ada-project/README.md

 # Research questions

+* What kinds of products are often bought together?
+* What is the seasonality of various transactions?
+What are the rush hours?
-* Are there any longterm shopping trends?
+* Are there any longterm trends in spending?
-* How shopping habits or transactions are influenced by the status of a person (e.g owner or renter)?
-Moreover, is there a correlation between family composition and shopping habits?
-* Do some demographic groups tend to shop more frequently than others?
-* How advertising campaigns impact different categories of people?
-* How types of promotions and promotions in general impact sales?
-* How frequency of discounts at a store effects sales?
+* How discounts impact sales?
+Who uses discounts most and what for?

 # Dataset